ThatChillGuy/update_scanner/README.md

 ## Quick Start

-1. Double-click the `run_update_scanner.bat` file
-2. Click the "Scan for Updates" button
+1. Click the "Scan for Updates" button
-3. Review the results and update your software as needed
+2. Review the results and update your software as needed

 ## Installation